Memorandum D23-1-1: Partners in Protection Program

 - Certification and Authorization to Disclose Information (CADI)

 - A form informing PIP members about the collection, use, and disclosure of their information.
-It allows PIP members to provide consent at their discretion to the following: CBSA website, Mutual Recognition Arrangements and Harmonization (MRA).
+It allows PIP members to provide consent at their discretion to the following: CBSA website, Mutual Recognition Arrangements (MRA).
 The CADI allows PIP members to authorize the exchange of program-related information between the CBSA and other customs organization(s) under an established MRA in order to receive benefits in the other country.

 - Commercial goods